-- A. Candidates for promotion shall be chosen on the basis of their qualifications. - B. First consideration for filling: - 1.
-Non-SHRA positions shall be given to employees already in service with the county. - 2.
-SHRA positions shall be given to employees already serving in the SHRA agency or department. - C. If a vacancy occurs and an employee wishes to be considered for the appointment, an application must be forwarded to the Human Resources Director or Appointing Authority during the recruitment period for the position. - D. If a current employee is chosen for promotion, the department head shall forward the request to the Appointing Authority with the recommendation for classification and salary, along with reasons for selecting the employee over other applicants.
+- A. Candidates for promotion shall be chosen based on their qualifications. - B. All positions shall be given to employees already in service with the county.

+- C. If a vacancy occurs and an employee wishes to be considered for the appointment, an application must be forwarded to Human Resources during the recruitment period for the position. - D. If a current employee is chosen for promotion, the department head shall forward the request to the Appointing Authority with the recommendation for classification and salary, along with reasons for selecting the employee over other applicants.
 After considering the department head's recommendation, the Appointing Authority shall confirm or reject the appointment.